G6EJD/ESP32_LoRa_Transponder/README.md

 # ESP32_LoRa_Transponder
 Using a pair of ESP32 Lora Modules as a pair of transponders.

-*** Use the same code on both untis, mabybe change the name of each unit accordingly:
+*** Use the same code on both units, maybe change the name of each unit accordingly:

-Unit-1 name defined with:

-String deviceID    = "Transponder-1";
+Unit-1 name defined with: String deviceID = "Transponder-1";

-Unit-2 name defined with:

-String deviceID    = "Transponder-2";
+Unit-2 name defined with: String deviceID = "Transponder-2";

 Example board: https://www.aliexpress.com/item/32998900007.html?spm=a2g0o.productlist.0.0.5635e39eYmdiRh&algo_pvid=0a7dc48e-cef0-457e-97c4-9cdbafd57469&algo_expid=0a7dc48e-cef0-457e-97c4-9cdbafd57469-19&btsid=0b0a187916017374115284728ec8c7&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603